moehreag/dtaplot/README.md

 - DTA 9001 version parsing doesn't work correctly at the moment.
 - Error handling (currently the window freezes up.
 This is bad.)
 - Scaling issues on high-res displays when using the `imgui` module.
+- Performance issues in the `android` module
+- Missing features in the `android` module (File saving/loading..)

 ### Tips